Reddy-02/Smart-Study-Planner/README.md

 🔒 Project Statement

-This project was developed as a free, fully open-source web application to demonstrate advanced task management, productivity tracking, and gamification in a browser-based environment.
-It showcases high-quality front-end development, responsive design, and interactive UI/UX practices using only free technologies.
+This project is a free, fully open-source web application designed to showcase advanced task management, productivity tracking, and gamification using only free and open-source technologies.
+It highlights professional front-end development, responsive UI/UX, and interactive design principles, making it accessible, deployable, and visually engaging.